-The individuals jointly and primarily responsible for the day-to-day management of the Fund are listed below.
+The individuals jointly and primarily responsible for the day-to-day management of the Funds are listed below.
 The Fund's portfolio managers' individual responsibilities may differ and may include, among other things, security selection, asset allocation, risk budgeting and general oversight of the management of the Fund's portfolios.

-Name and Title Fund Responsibility Years Primarily Responsible Five Year Employment History Scott Diamond Managing Director Portfolio Manager- Dynamic Municipal Income High Yield Municipal Short Duration Tax-Free Since 2002 2002 2002 Mr. Diamond is a portfolio manager on the U.S. Municipals Team.
-He joined the Investment Adviser in 2002 as a portfolio manager.
-Joseph Wenzel Vice President Portfolio Manager- Dynamic Municipal Income High Yield Municipal Short Duration Tax-Free Since 2019 2019 2019 2019 Mr. Wenzel is a portfolio manager on the U.S. Municipals Team.
-He joined the Investment Adviser in 2002.
-Sylvia Yeh Managing Director Portfolio Manager- Dynamic Municipal Income High Yield Municipal Short Duration Tax-Free Since 2021 2021 2021 Ms. Yeh is a portfolio manager on the U.S. Municipals Team.
-She joined the Investment Adviser in 1999.
+Name and Title Fund Responsibility Years Primarily Responsible Five Year Employment History Scott Diamond Managing Director Portfolio Manager- Dynamic Municipal Income High Yield Municipal Short Duration Tax-Free Since 2002 2002 2002 Mr. Diamond joined the Investment Adviser in 2002.
+He is the Co-head of the Municipal Fixed Income business.
+Joseph Wenzel Managing Director Portfolio Manager- Dynamic Municipal Income High Yield Municipal Short Duration Tax-Free Since 2019 2019 2019 Mr. Wenzel joined the Investment Adviser in 2002.
+He is a portfolio manager on the U.S. Municipals Team.
+Sylvia Yeh Managing Director Portfolio Manager- Dynamic Municipal Income High Yield Municipal Short Duration Tax-Free Since 2021 2021 2021 Ms. Yeh joined the Investment Adviser in 2019.
+She is the Co-head of the Municipal Fixed Income business and head of Fixed Income Solutions for our Wealth Channel.

-For information about the portfolio managers' compensation, other accounts managed by the portfolio managers and the portfolio managers' ownership of securities in the Fund, see the SAI.
+For information about the portfolio managers' compensation, other accounts managed by the portfolio managers and the portfolio managers' ownership of securities in the Funds, see the SAI.